How to Get Full Tuition Scholarships

 - Many scholarships require a 3.0 GPA or more.

 - There is power in a well-crafted personal statement when other factors (grades, etc.) are less than ideal.
-These should very well edited and can be re-used for multiple applications
+These should very well written and can be re-used for multiple applications

 - The numbers game: apply for as many as possible to increase the odds of obtaining a scholarship.